Octops/agones-event-broadcaster/README.md

 ### What does the event message content look like?
 The current version of the broadcaster sends the entire Agones GameServer state representation as an encoded json.
 Additionally, some headers holding information about event type and event source.
 In the future there may be a event middleware/parser that could extract pieces of information and make the message of customisable.

-## How to run the broadcaster?

-Requirements
- - Linux or OSX
- - Kubernetes Cluster 1.14 (Supported by Agones 1.15)
- - Agones 1.15

 ## Supported Brokers
 Below you can find a list a supported brokers that can be used for publishing messages.